 His death on 8th March 1702 was caused by a fall from his horse which had stepped in a mole-hill.
 The 'little gentleman in black velvet' (the mole) was therefore praised by his enemies.
 In contrast to his wife's funeral his was private and simple, at the monarch's own request.
 But there was a long carriage procession from Kensington Palace.
 William was buried with his wife in a vault beneath the south aisle of Henry VII's Lady Chapel, not far from his mother's grave.
 Although a monument was designed for the couple it was never erected.

-In 1725 the Abbey acquired life-size wax effigies of the king and queen, possibly modelled by Mrs Goldsmith, and these were on display in the Museum.
+In 1725 the Abbey acquired life-size wax effigies of the king and queen, possibly modelled by Mrs Goldsmith.
 That to William is a remarkable portrait.

 The effigies of William & Mary are on show in the new Queen's Diamond Jubilee Galleries as is Mary II's coronation chair.